Traverse City Winter: Best Things To Do In 2026: From A Local!

 The Jordan River is Michigan’s first designated Wild and Scenic River.
 It originates from springs in the Jordan River Valley near Mancelona, and flows about 25 miles into Lake Charlevoix.
 The river current is swift enough to keep it from freezing over, but it is closer to a peaceful float than a whitewater adventure.

-On our trip, our guide, Al steered us down the Jordan.
+On our trip, our guide, Al, steered us down the Jordan.
 He was well acquainted with every twist and turn of the river, including each overhanging tree limb and submerged log.
 Al did the vast majority of the work, only calling on David and I to paddle when we had to act swiftly in order to avoid obstacles.
 Al entertained us with jokes and stories, as well as with information about the river and the surrounding area.

 The surrounding forest was incredibly quiet.
 We took a break midway at Frog Island to enjoy a cup of hot chocolate.
 Our entire experience felt wonderfully serene.